hrshdhgd/sphintoxetry-cookiecutter/README.md

 FAILURE: Project's cruft is out of date!
 Run `cruft update` to clean this mess up.
 ```

 For viewing the difference, run `cruft diff`.
-This shows the difference between the project boilerplate code and the template's latest version.
+This shows the difference between the project's boilerplate code and the template's latest version.

 After running `cruft update`, the project's boilerplate code will be updated to the latest version of the template.